 Material Handling Equipment

-Any equipment that facilitates the processing and movement of product can be classified as Material handling equipment.
-Furthermore, shop-floor layouts and product requirements will determine what equipment is needed.
+Any equipment that facilitates the processing and movement of product can be classified as Material Handling Equipment.
+Furthermore, shop-floor layouts and the product or manufacturing requirements will determine what equipment is needed.

 - Conveyor systems

 - Product Storage